-Used cars may be a great option, but don’t discount the possible problems associated with them.
+Used cars are always a great option, but like any big ticket item, do some homework before buying.
 The Insurance Bureau of Canada offers a free VIN check to see if a car has ever been reported as flood-damaged or nonrepairable.
-It’s worth checking to see if there are any open recalls on the car as well.
-These issues are sometimes left unrepaired by the dealer – which passes the repair costs back to you, the consumer.
+It’s worth checking to see if there are any open recalls on the car.
+Once you’ve done your initial research, go ahead and contact the seller.

-Large cup holders, plush seats, multiple air vents, six or even eight speakers … it’s easy to get caught up on the creature comforts car manufacturers add to today’s vehicles.
+Touchscreen GPS displays, heated front and rear seats, cameras everywhere – it’s easy to love all the creature comforts car manufacturers add to vehicles today.
 But aren’t there other factors that should play a bigger role?
 What about fuel economy or safety ratings?
 How does it drive?
-It’s easy for a car to feel like a toy, but don’t forget that it’s a tool to help you get from location to location without incident.
+It’s easy for a car to feel like a toy, but don’t forget that it’s also a tool to help you get around without incident.

 If you’re used to only shopping at brick and mortar dealerships, you’ll be happy to know that many dealers now place their inventory on sites like Kijiji Autos.
 Shopping on Kijiji Autos is a breeze.
 You can use high performance search to find exactly what you’re looking for, read dealer ratings and reviews, know in an instant if a car is fairly priced, and contact the seller online once you’ve found the perfect car for you.